JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 See the specific product pages in Part VIII for the _targetIDE_ plugin or module name.

 The best practice is to modify the `runIde {}` task to use a local installation of _targetIDE_ as the [IDE Development Instance](/basics/ide_development_instance.md).
-Set the `runIde.ideaDirectory` attribute to the (user-specific) absolute path of the _targetIDE_ application.
+Set the `runIde.ideDirectory` attribute to the (user-specific) absolute path of the _targetIDE_ application.
 The exact path format varies by operating system.

 This snippet is an example for configuring the Setup and Running DSLs in a `build.gradle` specific to developing a plugin for _targetIDE_.